 What Age Are You When Social Security Disability Stops?

-Social Security Disability can stay active for as long as you’re disabled.
-If you receive benefits until age 65, your SSDI benefits will stop, and your retirement benefits will begin.
-In other words, your SSDI benefits change to Social Security retirement benefits.
+Social Security Disability benefits can remain active for as long as you are considered disabled.
+In most cases, if you continue receiving benefits until age 67, your SSDI payments will convert into Social Security retirement benefits.

 Get the strong arm

-If your disability continues until age 65, you will keep getting SSDI benefits until they change to retirement benefits.
+If your disability continues until age 67, you will keep getting SSDI benefits until they change into retirement benefits, allowing you to continue getting the financial support you need.
 However, there are things you must do to keep your benefits active.

 Disability Status

 Be sure that you’re seeing your doctor regularly.
 You’ll need to continue documenting how your condition prevents you from working.
-Without thorough documentation, the SSA might question your disability status during Continuing Disability Reviews.
+The Social Security Administration (SSA) might question your disability status during Continuing Disability Reviews if you do not provide thorough information about your condition.

-When you get a notice about a Continuing Disability Review, respond as soon as possible.
+When you get a notice about a Continuing Disability Review, respond as quickly as you possibly can.
 You could lose your benefits if you don’t respond.
 If you need help with a review, contact an experienced Social Security Disability lawyer.

 Work Status